Find Affordable College Courses

 Statesboro, GA

 Georgia Southern University came in at #6 in this year’s edition of the Best Finance & Financial Management Schools in Georgia ranking.
-Located in the town of Statesboro, GaSou is a public school with a fairly large student population.
+Located in the distant town of Statesboro, GaSou is a public college with a very large student population.

 On average, finance graduates from GaSou take out $24,656 in student loans while working on their degree.
 This translates to an average monthly loan payment of $170, based on a 10-year repayment plan.